felention/SiRev/README.md

 XBL - The in-game name matches the one only on Xbox.\
 No platform - The user is assumed to be playing on PC.

+I don't understand the reason the MatchReplay files don't always show the operator, but sometimes they're not included.
+They're only displayed for when you remember what Op killed you, and not the player.

 ![Sample Output of SiRev](SiRev.png)

 ### Disclaimer